16 Useful DIY Garage Workbench Plans You Can Build Today (with Pictures)

-Built from two large pine logs, this DIY job isn’t one for the faint of heart.
-But, if you’re into your DIY and willing to put in the effort, you’ll end up with a fantastic rustic timber bench that will be the centerpiece of your workshop for years to come.
+Built from two large pine logs, this DIY job isn’t for the faint of heart.
+However, if you’re into your DIY and willing to put in the effort, you’ll end up with a fantastic rustic timber bench that will be the centerpiece of your workshop for years to come.

 11. All-Purpose Workbench from The Art of Manliness

 With their take on the classic timber workbench, the Art of Manliness has developed a design that uses rigid Simpson tie connectors to hold the bench together.
 The beauty of this design lies in the use of rigid tie connectors, which do a great job of holding the component parts together.

 This design won’t win any woodworking competitions, but it will allow you to assemble a robust and highly functional workbench in just a few hours.